edu-santiago/llama-umap-topic-modeling/README.md

 6. **Positive review analysis**: Apply the same methodology to positive reviews to identify what players appreciate most

-## References

-This project is based on research presented in:
-> **Topic Modelling Applied to Negative Reviews of Elden Ring**
->
-> Eduardo N. S. Ramos
-> Departamento de Engenharia Elétrica, PUC-RJ

-For the full academic paper, see `Template_SBC/template-latex/sbc-template.tex`

 ## Author

 **Eduardo N. S. Ramos**